aem-design/aem.design/_manual/060-conventions.md

     DEFAULT_FIELDS_ACCESSIBILITY);
 ```

-Common Component Field Presets - use globaly defined fields spect to collect content from shared tabls in dialog
+Common Component Field Presets - use globally defined fields spect to collect content from shared tabs in dialog
 > For Styles Tabs and Common Fields

 ```java